 In the Kumaon region of Uttarakhand, Holi, which began on March 8 this year, is more than just about colours – it is a festival of songs and music, of rhythm and melody.
 The region celebrates different forms of Holi, all of them musical.
 It is a time when women as well as men transform into melodious Holiyars – those who sing songs of Holi.

-Long gatherings ( baithaks ) are called ‘Baithki Holi’ and are popular across the towns and villages of Kumaon.
-Women have their baithaks in homes.
+Gatherings (baithaks ) called ‘Baithki Holi’ are popular across the towns and villages of Kumaon.
+Women have baithaks in their homes.
 They sing songs in Hindi, Brajbhasha, Awadhi and Kumaoni, to the accompaniment of the harmonium, tabla and drums.

 According to the Hindu calendar, Holi in Kumaon starts in December, on the first day of the month of Paush.
 But celebrations really pick up only in March, a week before Dhaulendi, or the day of Holi with colours.
 Around this time, Baithki Holi transforms into Khadi Holi – standing and dancing to celebrate the advent of spring.
 In some villages, the women visit each house in the village and dance to the songs of Holi.

 Then there is Mahila Holi, also celebrated exclusively by women in homes and temples a week before the day of Holi.
-The women gather, dance and sing songs to the gods, to Radha-Krishna, Ganesh and Shiv.
+They gather, dance and sing songs to the gods, to Radha-Krishna, Ganesha and Shiva.